warmcat/gitohashi/README.md

  - Server-side rendering: pages are complete HTML direct from the server, no client JS needed.
-The job pipeline still produces JSON internally, but it is rendered to HTML server-side (with server-side markdown and i18n) before it is cached and served.
+The job pipeline still produces JSON internally, but it is rendered to HTML server-side (with server-side markdown, i18n and lws streaming syntax highlighting for C sources and commit diffs) before it is cached and served.
 Bots, text browsers and JS-disabled browsers get the full site.
 Client JS is optional enhancement only.